 During this procedure the hip joint is exposed between the anterior muscles, without the need to cut tissue or detach tendons.
 Once access is gained, the portion of the upper thigh bone (the femoral head and neck) and the hip socket (acetabulum) are prepared for the insertion of the hip replacement implant, just as in a traditional procedure.

-Hip arthroscopy: is a procedure that allows the hip specialist to examine (and at the same time treat) the bones, ligaments and cartilage of the hip joint.
+Hip arthroscopy: is a procedure that allows the hip orthopedic surgeon to examine (and at the same time treat) the bones, ligaments and cartilage of the hip joint.

 Hip arthroscopy is performed as minimally invasive surgery, small incisions allow microsurgical instruments to enter the hip joint.
 Hip arthroscopy can identify (and often remove) the causes of osteoarthritis of the hip.
 The arthroscopic camera enables the surgeon to see the interior of the hip, fluid is injected into the joint space to enlarge the space for the surgical procedure.
 Arthroscopic tools are used to repair damage to the hip and prevent osteoarthritis progressing.
 Hip arthroscopy is an examination method and treatment for hip pain, at the same time.